mgastner/cartogram-cpp/README.md

 We manage dependencies with a Python virtual environment and Conan 2.
 The project uses Clang with C++20 support.
 Please ensure that Python 3.10 or later and a Clang++ (preferably Clang 20) compiler with C++20 support are installed before proceeding.

+Only `Debug` build commands are shown below, but the same commands can be run with `Release` build by replacing `Debug` with `Release`.

 ### Linux and macOS

 #### Create a virtual environment and activate it